OpenHantek/OpenHantek6022/readme.md

 * [Qt 5.4+](https://www1.qt.io/download-open-source/)
 * [FFTW 3+ (prebuild files will be downloaded on windows)](http://www.fftw.org/)
 * libusb 1.x (prebuild files will be used on windows)

-You need a OpenGL 3.x capable graphics card for OpenHantek.
+* A compiler that supports C++11

 We have build instructions available for [Linux](docs/build.md#linux), [Apple MacOSX](docs/build.md#apple) and [Microsoft Windows](docs/build.md#windows).

 ## Run OpenHantek
+You need a OpenGL 3.0+ or OpenGL ES 2.0+ capable graphics hardware for OpenHantek.

+USB access for the device is required:
-Please be aware that you need USB access permissions.
-As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you need a special driver for Windows systems.
-On Linux, you need to copy the file `firmware/60-hantek.rules` to `/lib/udev/rules.d/` and replug your device.
+* As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you need a special driver for Windows systems.
+* On Linux, you need to copy the file `firmware/60-hantek.rules` to `/lib/udev/rules.d/` and replug your device.

 ## Specifications, Features and limitations
 Please refer to the [Specifications, Features, Limitations](docs/limitations.md) page.